gharials/dev-path/docs/internet-web/network-internet-basics.md

 ### Finding a computer in a network

-Not all hosts (computers) are connected directly to each other in a network; a host usually need to reach another host through a number of other hosts (_hops_ in networking terminology).
+Not all hosts (computers) are connected directly to each other in a network; a host usually need to reach another host via a number of other hosts (_hops_ in networking terminology).
 Requests and responses are conveyed to hosts in a network by finding a _route_ between them.

 You can print the route between your host and another with the `tracert` (trace route) command.
 Here follows an example that lists the hops to reach `google.com`: